foundry-rs/book/src/reference/cli/cast.md

           - 3 (-vvv): Print execution traces for failing tests.
           - 4 (-vvvv): Print execution traces for all tests, and setup traces for failing tests.
-          - 5 (-vvvvv): Print execution and setup traces for all tests.
+          - 5 (-vvvvv): Print execution and setup traces for all tests, including storage changes.

 Find more information in the book: http://book.getfoundry.sh/reference/cast/cast.html